-Many of us walk through doorways and think little of it.
-The doorway is a crossing place: a place between two defined areas that we traverse through.
-The doorway is an example of liminal space.
+I work in the space that exists between ideas, objects, or places and the paths we forge through these liminal areas.
 These border lands are the realms of myths and tricksters, but also serve as areas of contention where dialogue and critique occurs free from labels and categories.
 It is a zone of contradictions, and disruptions of thought patterns.
 My making practice focuses on the work of wandering to the in-between.
-The objects, paintings, I create are records of this exploration.
-Within the interstitial we experience the naming and the calling of things; a bidding to the hidden to become unconcealed.
+The objects I create are records of this exploration.
+Within the interstitial we experience the naming and the calling of things; a bidding for the hidden to become unconcealed.